Creating and Running a Laravel Project in ServBay

 orphp artisan migrate

-again to set up the table structures in PostgreSQL.Insert Example Data (PostgreSQL)
+to recreate the table structure in PostgreSQL.Insert Example Data (PostgreSQL)

 routes/web.php